JeremyKulcsarDS/JeremyKulcsarDS/README.md

 # Hi there, I'm Jeremy Kulcsar 👋

 Currently based in Hong Kong, I'm an AI Engineer in the field of insurance and wealth management.
 I work mainly on Generative AI / LLMs and portfolio construction strategies.
 Testing algo trading stuff on the side.

+I also built and led a series of deep learning masterclasses to the French Ministry of Defense at some point.
+Teaching math is fun.

 ### Education
 - Bachelor's Degree of Applied Physics from Paris-Saclay University